 - Three letters of recommendation

-- Original (hard copy) in English or Original in Catalan or Spanish accompanied with an official English translation of your academic transcript from the University you attended.
+- Original (hard copy) or official electronic version submitted directly from your school to UCI in English (or Original in Catalan or Spanish accompanied with an official English translation) academic transcript from the University you attended.
+Note that not all departments accept electronic transcripts.
 A transcript that includes the most recent (or final) overall GPA on the scale of 10 is preferred.